Locations:

 Since cyclic breast pain is a regular part of your menstrual cycle, it doesn’t require as much treatment.
 There are some pain-relieving medications you can take to help with your symptoms if the pain is becoming unmanageable, including:

-If your breast pain is even more severe, your doctor may suggest Danazol or Tamoxifen, which are two prescription medications.
-But these two medications also have certain side effects, which is why it’s important to talk with your doctor before taking them, to determine whether it will be worth it for your specific case.
+If your breast pain is even more severe, your provider may suggest danazol or tamoxifen, which are two prescription medications.
+But these two medications also have certain side effects, which is why it’s important to talk with your doctor before taking them, to determine whether it’ll be worth it for your specific case.

-There are also a few other treatment methods that you can use to help relieve your pain, including:
+There are also a few other methods that you can use to help relieve breast pain, including:

 • Wearing a well-fitting, supportive bra.
 (Breast size and shape changes over time.
 So, make sure you’re routinely fitted for the correct bra size.)